Dismai-Bench: Benchmarking and designing generative models using disordered materials and interfaces: Introduction

 \section{Introduction}

-Generative modeling has emerged as a powerful tool for tackling problems in materials science \cite{RN292, RN293}.
-Initially limited to simpler molecules \cite{RN289, RN290} and proteins \cite{sinai2018variational}, generative modeling has since advanced to include inorganic materials \cite{hoffmann2019datadriven, RN291, nouira2019crystalgan} as well.
-The main interest involving generative modeling has been its potential for the inverse design of materials \cite{RN294, RN295, RN296}, in which the ultimate goal is to generate new materials with targeted properties, instead of screening known materials for desired properties.
+Generative modeling has emerged as a powerful tool for tackling problems in materials science~\cite{RN292, RN293}.
+Initially limited to simpler molecules~\cite{RN289, RN290} and proteins~\cite{sinai2018variational}, generative modeling has since advanced to include inorganic materials~\cite{hoffmann2019datadriven, RN291, nouira2019crystalgan} as well.
+The primary interest in generative modeling has been its promise for inverse materials design~\cite{RN294, RN295, RN296}, where the primary objective is to create new materials tailored to specific properties rather than screening known materials for desired characteristics.
 Generative models are distinguished from discriminative models, as the latter learns the conditional probability $p (y \mid x)$ of observing a property ($y$) given a material representation ($x$).
-Instead, a generative model learns the joint probability distribution p$(x,y)$ of the data that it was trained on, and samples from the distribution of structures.
+Instead, a generative model learns the joint probability distribution $p (x,y)$ of the data that it was trained on, and samples from the distribution of structures.